2 - Is there abortion among other animals?

 copulation -> females store sperm -> ovulation -> fertilization

-een in hibernating bats.
+Seen in hibernating bats.
 Copulation occurs prior to hibernation, and sperm (spermatozoon, male gamete) is retained within the female throughout the hibernation period.
 Ovulation and fertilization occur when the ovum (female gamete) is released from the ovary after the bats arouse in the spring.
 DF is an adaptation to winter dormancy (males require some time post-hibernation before they produce sperm again) and is related to food availability and other weather-related factors.

-mink (females store sperm from several males so one litter has more than one father).
+Also found in other insect-eating bats, many insects, Gould's goanna (reptile from AU), mink (females store sperm from several males so one litter has more than one father).

 2 - DELAYED IMPLANTATION (DI)